simonw/sqlite-utils/docs/python-api.rst

 You can skip inserting any records that have a primary key that already exists using ``ignore=True``.
 This works with both ``.insert({...}, ignore=True)`` and ``.insert_all([...], ignore=True)``.

 You can delete all the existing rows in the table before inserting the new records using ``truncate=True``.
 This is useful if you want to replace the data in the table.

+Pass ``analyze=True`` to run ``ANALYZE`` against the table after inserting the new records.

 .. _python_api_insert_replace: